 I tested the ski resort of Les 2 Alpes for you, at the top of the French ski areas.
 A very nice experience.

-The Alpe d'Huez ski area
+What is the Alpe d'Huez ski area like?

 I tested the Alpe d'Huez ski resort for you.
 Sporty and legendary slopes in full sun.